Aiswaryasudhir/Multilingual-braille-recognition/README.md

 2- Install python , anaconda (jupyter notebook) and spyder

 3- Navigate to the directory where this repository is downloaded.
+Unzip the content folder which contains the dataset required for each language.

 4- Open the jupyter notebook files for each language , pip install the necesaary modules and then run and save the model in the same directory.